Indonesia’s ancient art form gets a modern kick these days with innovative designers leading the batik revival

 The brand is an advocate for socially-conscious clothing and champions the value of knowing where and why something is made.
 While most of their prints are ethnic, their capsule collection, #matterwraps, uses modern adaptations of traditional batik motifs.
 Matter also works with textile artisans around the world to produce the fabric for their products, and aims to connect the stories of the makers with the values of the wearer.
 Poetic, much?

 MATTER, available at various locations including Kapok, Zhai, Nana & Bird and The Green Collective

 Batika by Hudaa

 Batika’s specialty is the traditional Indonesian batik pleated skirt, which Malaysian designer, Hudaa, took almost two years to perfect.
 She also sources her fabric from Indonesia and sticks with more vibrant colours for a wide range of ages, which she then tailors to give a pencil-cut silhouette with front pleating.

 With styles for every woman, Amanda Hartanto’s pieces are edgy and fashion-forward, but you can also find feminine and dreamy silhouettes in her collection.
 One thing it doesn’t shy away from is the traditional prints which she utilises proudly.

-Amanda Hartanto Batik, online
+Amanda Hartanto Batik, available online.
+Shipping fees apply.

 Using traditional prints in muted, natural and even on-trend pastel colours, you’ll find the pieces from Warangka surprisingly easy to wear.
 By sampling batik into modern daily wear, you’ll find something for a casual drinks night and even the workplace.